niwo/cloudstack-cli/README.md

 ### Create a cloudstack-cli environment

-cloudstack-cli expects to find a configuration file with the API URL and your CloudStack credentials in your home directory named .cloudstack-cli.yml.
-If the file is located elsewhere you can specify the location using the --config option.
+cloudstack-cli expects to find a configuration file with the API URL and your CloudStack credentials in your home directory named .cloudstack.yml (or .cloudstack-cli.yml).
+If the file is located elsewhere you can specify the location using the --config-file option.

 *Create your initial environment, which defines your connection options:*